Why Is My Smoke Detector Blinking Green?- Smoke Detector Flashing Green Light

 Smoke detectors are a vital part of any home safety plan, and knowing what each one means in an emergency is essential.
 Knowing what to do if your smoke detector blinks red can help keep yourself and your family safe.

-Unusual flashing green smoke detectors examples
+Unusual flashing green smoke detector examples

 On opposite: